 Turkey's NATO allies were less enthusiastic about co-production and technology sharing, he added.

-Some analysts said Turkey's decision also reflected warming ties between Ankara and Beijing in recent years and a growing track record of defense cooperation.
+Some analysts said Turkey's decision also reflected warming ties between Ankara and Beijing in recent years and a growing track record of defence cooperation.

-Nihat Ali Ozcan, an analyst at Ankara-based think-tank TEPAV, said that Turkey and China already were in cooperation on short-range missile defense systems.
+Nihat Ali Ozcan, an analyst at Ankara-based think-tank TEPAV, said that Turkey and China already were in cooperation on short-range missile defence systems.

 "Co-producing these systems also requires technology transfer, and China has no restrictions on it," he said.

 Reports in China's state-run military press suggested the sale would open the door to further high technology orders in the West and other markets.
 Chinese military experts were quoted as saying that while price had been a key factor, the capability of the FD-2000 system also satisfied Turkey's demands.